paulmillr/paulmillr.github.io/_posts/2025-02-15-deterministic-sigs.md

 > What happens if randomness is predictable?

-Predictable nonce `k` allows an attacker to extract private key from it:
+Predictable nonce `k` allows an attacker to extract private key from the signature:

     d = (r^-1)(s⋅k-m) mod n